rougin/refinery/README.md

 }
 ```

+> [!NOTE]
+> The `Migration` class under `Refinery` is directly based on `CI_Migration`.
+The only difference is the said class provides improved code documentation for the `dbforge` utility.

-Use `--from-database` option to create a migration from an existing database table.
+To create a database migration from an existing database table, run the same `create` command with the `--from-database` option:

 ``` sql
 CREATE TABLE IF NOT EXISTS `user` (